Podiatry Center, Inc.

 If you want more information about our privacy practices or have questions or concerns, please contact us using the information below.
 If you believe that we may have violated your privacy rights, or you disagree with a decision we made about access to your protected health information or in response to a request you made, you may complain to us using the contact information below.
 You also may submit a written complaint to the U.S. Department of Health and Human Services.
 We will provide you with the address to file your complaint with the U.S. Department of Health and Human Services upon request.
 We support your right to protect the privacy of your protected health information.
 We will not retaliate in any way if you choose to file a complaint with us or with the U.S. Department of Health and Human Services.

-Name of Contact Person: Kevin D. Springer, DPM
+Name of Contact Person: Dennis J. Springer, DPM

 Podiatry Center, Inc.